 The X14 is equipped with a TW-ISRM RF module.
 This supports TW, ACCST D16 and ACCESS protocols.

 TW ('Twin'), is FrSky's newest protocol.
 It transmits using two transmission modes (FSK and LoRa) simultaneously on 2.4 GHz.
-Twin has a reputation for excellent link quality and range, and is already proving popular for sailplane applications.
+Twin has an excellent reputation for link quality and range, and is already proving popular for sailplane applications.

 GR6 receiver

 FrSky also provided a TW GR6 receiver for review.
-This is a tiny unit with an integral vario sensor - perfect for DLG.
-It supports Twin only.
+This tiny unit incoprorates a vario sensor - perfect for DLG.
+It supports the TW protocol only.

 TW GR6 receiver with built-in vario |